Offices Student Activities, Commuter Services & Leadership Development offers leadership training opportunities throughout the academic year.

 How to Commit:

-Commitment Forms may be picked up in the Office of Student Activities, Commuter Services & Leadership Development Hallway or AMU 8A beginning July 12, 2021.
+Commitment Forms may be picked up in the Office of Student Activities, Commuter Services & Leadership Development Hallway or AMU 8A summer 2022.

-A printable PDF of the form is also availalbe here.
+A printable PDF of the form is also available here.
 Please complete and return to the office.

 I'm a non-traditional student.
 Should I go?
 YES!